aws-samples/amazon-sagemaker-secure-mlops/README.md

 + MLOps project templates are deployed via SageMaker Studio
 + Dedicated IAM user and execution roles used to perform assigned actions/tasks in the environment
 + All project artefacts are connected via SageMaker ProjectId ensuring a strong data governance and lineage
++ Multi-account deployment approach is used for secure deployment of your SageMaker models

 The solution delivers two MLOps project templates:
 + Model build, train, validate